 As we ventured further down Main Street, we saw a Fox News truck from Channel 25 in Boston.
 We had seen them on the TV at La Cucina and they had said that one of the local business’s had delivered hot chocolate to the truck.
 They had chosen Falmouth because the forecasters had predicted that Janice’s full force was to be felt on Cape Cod.
 Before we left the restaurants, we left business cards with those who were still working and told them that if they thought that the trip, to their homes, was too dangerous, they had a warm, safe bed at the Palmer House Inn.

 As we walked back to the inn I could not resist taking a photo of the Treasure Chest’s window all dressed up for Valentines.

 While all of our rooms have their own individual charm suitable for relaxation after the most wonderful day of adventures and braving the snow, we recommend the Harriet Beecher Stowe room, the Theodore Roosevelt room or the Emily Dickinson room.
-These rooms feature comfortable king beds, fireplaces, jacuzzi-style tubs and a relaxing stay before and after your day.
+These rooms feature comfortable king beds, fireplaces, jetted tubs and a relaxing stay before and after your day.